Skip to content

 • Select “Discipline Documentation” as the document type

-• Include a comment (such as Expulsion paperwork, Suspension or Threat Assessment)
+• Include a comment (such as expulsion paperwork, suspension, or threat assessment)

-• Click Save
+• Click “Save”

-If submitting from your parent account with multiple students: you must first toggle to the specific student under Student Context Selection which you will find on the Student Dashboard.
-Once your student is selected, please follow the same steps to attach the discipline documentation to the student’s account.
+If submitting from your parent account with multiple students: Toggle to the specific student under “Student Context Selection” on the Student Dashboard.
+Select your student and follow the same steps to attach the discipline documentation to the student’s account.

-We recommend reaching out directly to your student’s previous school’s discipline office, district office, or alternative placement school, as applicable, to obtain prior disciplinary history.
+We recommend reaching out to your student’s previous school’s discipline office, district office, or alternative placement school, as applicable, to obtain prior disciplinary history.

-To obtain a student's prior disciplinary history, we recommend contacting your student’s previous school’s discipline office, the district office, or the alternative placement school, as applicable.
+To obtain a student’s prior disciplinary history, we recommend reaching out to your student’s previous school’s discipline office, district office, or alternative placement school, as applicable, to obtain prior disciplinary history.
 Examples of relevant records include incident reports, documentation of suspensions or expulsions, and any behavioral intervention plans in place.

 In Florida, the Threat Assessment process is a structured approach used by schools to evaluate whether a student's behavior or statements may pose a risk of harm to themselves or others.
 It involves gathering information from various sources, including parents, teachers, school staff, law enforcement, and mental health professionals, to understand the situation comprehensively.
 The goal is not to punish but to assess the level of risk and provide the student with appropriate support services to ensure a safe learning environment.
 This process helps schools identify and address potential safety concerns while supporting students' well-being.